double-buffer/elemental/doc/Barriers.md

 All using the same command list.
-Note that for textures even if are using separate commandlists (with separate execute), we still need to transition the layout.
+Note that for textures even if are using separate commandlists (with separate execute), we still need to transition the layout (for RTV)

+We can deduce the sync before and access before by recording the last one in the command list data.
+We could allow the user to specify more fine grained stages if needed.

 1. Texture: Generate background in compute => Render geometry to RTV => post process in compute shader